-his respects, 'the people followed, '(an immense compan was a really superb ear.
-Few Americans have appreciated going as one man in total silence, his escort all the way.
+"When the ex-president went to Adams' residence to payhis own, and more than hold his own, against them.
+One his respects, 'the people followed, '(an immense compan was a really superb ear.
+Few Americans have appreciated with the power to shake men's hearts."
+(21) going as one man in total silence, his escort all the way.
 At Adams' house Washington turned upon the threshold and looked down on them.
-'No man ever saw him so moved.'
+'No man ever saw him so moved.
 The tears rolled unchecked down his cheeks.
 'And when he went inside at last, a great smothered common voice went through the throng, as if they sobbed to see their hero go from their sight forever. " (19)